Remember when you were a child and wanted to fly?

 The goal of the GoFly Prize is to foster the development of safe, quiet, ultra-compact, near-VTOL personal flying devices capable of flying twenty miles while carrying a single person.

-The challenge consists of three progressive payout opportunities spanning two years beginning in 2017:
+The challenge consists of three progressive payout opportunities beginning in 2017:

 Fly-off scores for the Grand Prize will be based on highly challenging criteria in the following areas: